azdim/azdim.github.io/content/blog/git.md

 ## Why use pre-commit?

 To save time and money!
-Once a code gets pushed into git and your pipeline kicks off, it can take a few seconds or minutes to find where an error came from.
-So using pre-commit we can prevent simple errors such as terraform validation or even simpler YAML lint!
+Once a code gets pushed into git and your pipeline kicks off, it can take a few seconds or minutes to find where an error has come from.
+So by using pre-commit, we can prevent simple errors such as terraform validation or even simpler YAML lint!

 ## Where do I start with pre-commit?

 We are going to add a pre-commit config to the terraform code we have built in the previous post.
 If you haven't gone through it or don't want to, that is absolutely fine.
-Add a pre-commit config to any code you are working on and make it a habit.
-Adding a pre-commit config to a template repository is a perfect way to introduce this tool to a wider team.
+Add a pre-commit config to any code you are working on and try to make it a habit.
+Adding a pre-commit config to a template repository is a perfect way to introduce this tool to your wider team.

 ### Prerequisites

 - [ ] I have python installed.
 [Installing Python](https://www.python.org/downloads/)
 - [ ] I have an IDE installed.
-An IDE such as VSCode of PyCharm is recommended.
+An IDE such as VSCode or PyCharm is recommended.
 - [ ] I have configured Git [Instructions can be found here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 - [ ] I have some code ready.
 - [ ] I have pip installed.
 [Installing pip](https://pip.pypa.io/en/stable/installation/)